-WINDOW SIGN STANDARDS Definition Example a window, permanen the glass, and easily displays of without le considered A. Illumi appro zonin B. Transl General Regulations nation shall be prohibited exce wed neon signs in non-residen g districts. lucent or semi-transparent win shall be counted toward the to ther t of ing, nary naterial r are not pt for tial dow District Max.
+WINDOW SIGN STANDARDS Definition Example Any sign that is applied, painted, or affixed to a window, or placed inside a window, either permanently or temporarily, within 3 feet of the glass, facing the outside of the building, and easily seen from the outside.
+Customary displays of merchandise or objects and material without lettering behind a store window are not considered signs.
+General Regulations A. Illumination shall be prohibited except for approved neon signs in non-residential zoning districts.
+B. Translucent or semi-transparent window signs shall be counted toward the total area limits.
+District Max.
 Area (total for each sign) Max.
 Height Max.
-Quantity (for type) Limitations Permit Required AG 25% of each window's area Limited to 1 st floor only No SFR Residential Uses: 25% of each window's area Non-Residential Uses: Limited to 1 st floor only No 25% of each window's area Limited to 1 st floor only No SFN Residential Uses: 25% of each window's area • Limited to 1 st floor only No 5114 Non-Residential Uses: 25% of each window's area • Limited to 1 st floor only No MHN Individual Residential Lots: 25% of each window's area • Limited to 1 st floor only No Other Uses & Developments: 25% of each window's area • Limited to 1 st floor only No RMH Individual Residential Lots: 25% of each window's area • Limited to 1 st floor only No IXIVIET Other Uses & Developments: 25% of each window's area • Limited to 1 st floor only No CS 25% of each window's area • Limited to 1 st floor only No С 25% of each window's area • Limited to 1 st floor only No CF 25% of each window's area Limited to 1 st floor only No LIW 25% of each window's area Limited to 1 st floor only No efinition
+Quantity (for type) Limitations Permit Required AG 25% of each window's area Limited to 1 st floor only No SFR Residential Uses: 25% of each window's area • Limited to 1 st floor only No Non-Residential Uses: 25% of each window's area • Limited to 1 st floor only No SFN Residential Uses: 25% of each window's area • Limited to 1 st floor only No 5111 Non-Residential Uses: 25% of each window's area • Limited to 1 st floor only No MHN Individual Residential Lots: 25% of each window's area • Limited to 1 st floor only No IVITIN Other Uses & Developments: 25% of each window's area • Limited to 1 st floor only No RMH Individual Residential Lots: 25% of each window's area • Limited to 1 st floor only No ΓΙVΙΠ Other Uses & Developments: 25% of each window's area • Limited to 1 st floor only No CS 25% of each window's area • Limited to 1 st floor only No С 25% of each window's area • Limited to 1 st floor only No CF 25% of each window's area • Limited to 1 st floor only No LIW 25% of each window's area Limited to 1 st floor only No